 Behind every successful BI system, there’s a powerful DWH.
 Now, what is a data warehouse?
 A Data warehouse (DWH) is a central platform for consolidating and storing data from different sources and preparing this data for downstream business intelligence and analytics.
 Think of it as a single repository that organizes and stores all the data for BI analytics.

-A DWH stores historical and current data in a structured format optimized for complex querying.
+A data analytics data warehouse stores historical and current data in a structured format optimized for complex querying.
 It is then connected to Business Intelligence tools to generate reports, including forecasts, trends, and other visualizations that fuel actionable insights.

 What Is The Difference Between Data Warehousing and Business Intelligence?

-There are specific key differences between business intelligence and a data warehouse.
+There are specific key differences between data warehousing and business intelligence..
 However, before we dive into the differences, it is essential to note that they operate in the same space and are equally important for an overarching business intelligence strategy.

 Below are some of the inherent differences between the two.